 There are several different ways to gather and analyze psychographic data.
 Some methods include the use of:

 - Browsing Data

 - Social media (i.e. likes, clicks, tweets, posts, etc.)

 With each data source, researchers can gain insight into consumer preferences either directly or indirectly.
 And while the data collection methods may be time consuming, the trove of information gathered can be game-changing.

 For example, the main product Cambridge Analytica sold to its political clients like Cruz and Trump was a cutting-edge advertising strategy.
 To design and deliver these ads, however, it needed data.
 Lots of data.
 And where better to find it than on Facebook, a social network consisting of 2 billion users across the globe.

 In 2015, Cambridge Analytica approached Dr. Alexander Kogan, a psychological researcher at Cambridge University’s Psychometrics Centre, to develop a Facebook app called “This Is Your Digital Life.”
 The app took the form of an online personality quiz.

 It is now known that Cambridge Analytica harvested user data from Facebook in large part through “This is Your Digital Life,” which violated Facebook’s terms of service by sharing user data with the firm.

 Despite all the attention this sensational incident received, it is hardly the only example of data acquisition with a psychographics flavor.
 There are plenty of legitimate ways to gather psychographic data.

-Since 2012, IBM has been compiling Linguistic Inquiry and Word Count, a psycholinguistic dictionary that uses Twitter as its dataset.
+Since 2012, IBM has been compiling Linguistic Inquiry and Word Count (LIWC), a psycholinguistic dictionary that uses Twitter as its dataset.